On the False Embassy: Speeches

 In his speech Demosthenes points out that he accuses Aeschines not only of his actions during the second embassy (346 BC) but of his actions during the first embassy as well (347 BC).
 He argues that the defendant favoured Philip and accuses him of the dilatoriness of the envoys.
 Aeschines is held personally responsible by the orator for his stance in Pella and for misguiding the Athenian people.
 As far as Thebes, Thrace and Phocis, Philip's intentions as interpreted and presented to the Assembly by Aeschines were never materialized.
 Thereby, the deceitful promises and assertions of the defendant allowed Philip to fulfil undisturbed his plans.
 Such a stance against the city allows just one explanation: corruption and venality of the defendant.
 Aeschines was bribed by Philip.
 Throughout his speech Demosthenes strives to prove the bribery through indications, but he has no undisputed evidence.

 In his response, Aeschines exposes all the events of the two embassies, although the official text refers only to the second one.
 He tries to explain the reversal of his stance towards Philip after the siege of Olynthus.
 He argues that he was also deceived and that, if the hopes he gave to the people were not fulfilled, this was the outcome of luck.
 Henri Weil regards his speech as an advocacy of credulity, incompetence, and blindness.
 Aeschines is also criticized for not disclosing any coherent and stable political thought in his speech.
 He is however lauded for his eloquence, although it is argued that the essence falls short of the form.

 Outcome

 Aeschines was finally acquitted by the narrow margin of thirty votes by a jury which may have numbered as many as 1,501.
-According to H. Yunis in 343 Demosthenes narrowly failed to defeat Aeschines, but he attained his political objective nonetheless.
+According to Harvey Yunis, though Aeschines won the case, Demosthenes nonetheless achieved his political objectives.
 Thirteen years later, in 330, Demosthenes' victory would be overwhelming (On the Crown).
 According to the same scholar, "on these occasions Demosthenes generated a war of words so intense and absolute that his two speeches are among the liveliest, most extraordinary examples of combative political argument ever produced.
 Of the two, On the Crown is the more compelling".